Elektrobit/crinit/doc/adr/adr-crypt-lib.md

 * very widely used
 * active development, regular releases
+* good documentation available as a huge set of manpages [^6]
+* extensive amount of tests
 * permissive license (Apache License 2.0, since v3.0.0)
 * some versions are FIPS 140 certified (with reduced functionality), currently 3.0.8